jsthomas/jsthomas.github.io/content/ocaml-shell.md

 Other niceties, like tab completion and pipes, aren't supported.
 To facilitate testing, the shell can run in a batch mode (`osh <my file of commands>`) as well as an interactive mode.
-A final simplifying assumption is that the project will only provide a basic error message when inputs are malformed.
+A final simplifying assumption is that `osh` only provides a basic error message when inputs are malformed.

 ## Concepts